Four NFL teams that will surprise people in 2018, including the Cleveland Browns

 Tampa Bay Buccaneers

 Yeah, they fooled me again last year.
 And I've been expecting bigger things from them for a while now.
-I can't help but wonder if Dirk Koetter is gonna be their head coach in 2019.
+I can't help but wonder if Dirk Koetter is going to be their head coach in 2019.

 But this team should finally take a step forward.
 They have completely reinvented the defensive line, with the draft the culmination of that, adding Vita Vea in the first round and veterans Vinny Curry and Jason Pierre-Paul earlier in the offseason to go with a healthy Gerald McCoy.
 I still have serious reservations about the secondary, but they addressed the run game in the draft and the offensive line in free agency.
 DeSean Jackson should find his way this season, and this team should not be an afterthought in 2018.